meyouwe/orite/README.md

 	brew install watch

-For a brief overview of watch us `watch -h` and read something like [this](http://www.linfo.org/watch.html)
+For a brief overview of watch use `watch -h` and read something like [this](http://www.linfo.org/watch.html)

 For more issues and suggested enhancements check out the issues tab.